This is THE NUMBER ONE of my "PRIDE & JOY" Projects! :)

 In December, 2010, I successfully completed the conversion of an old Hy-Gain CB circuit board into a nice, PLL-controlled exciter and receiver for this transmitter!
 It works *GREAT*!
 (It's a whole new life for some old CB's!)

-The PLL02A chip has a pin that allows 5Khz steps, which allows full coverage my adding a variable cap to the master x-tal reference osc.
+The PLL02A chip has a pin that allows 5Khz steps, which allows full coverage by simply adding a variable cap to the master x-tal reference osc.
 A 2732a EPROM chip allows me to use BCD thumbwheel switches to select the operating frequency, while also preventing out-of-band operation.
 Very cool. :) I've been using this configuration on the air, ever since.
 I'm calling it B.O.B.
 V4.3 and as of this writing, (July 2013) it's the last revision I've made in some time.
 (Time is a commodity that there never seems to be enough of.)